wxMaxima-developers/wxmaxima/info/wxmaxima.md

 FAQ
 ===

-## Is there a way to make more text fit on a pdfLaTeX page?
+## Is there a way to make more text fit on a LaTeX page?

 There is: Just add the following lines to the LaTeX preamble (for example by using the respective field in the config dialogue ("Export"->"Additional lines for the TeX preamble"):

 ~~~latex
 \usepackage[left=1cm,right=1cm,top=1cm,bottom=1cm]{geometry}
 ~~~

 ## Is there a dark mode?